What we can publish on the Charity Register

 - Links to the Annual Information Statements a charity has completed and submitted.

-- This section contains copies of the charity's Governing Documents - its formal documents (which might be also known as its constitution or rules) that include its purpose, activities and processes.
+- This section contains copies of the charity's Governing Document - its formal documents (which might be also known as its constitution or rules) that include its purpose, activities and processes.

 - Charts of a charity's income and expenses also appear on this page.
 These graphs are based on information supplied in the charity's most recent Annual Information Statement.